-Some dynamical processes with strong gravitational-wave (GW) emission, such as compact binary mergers or stellar core-collapse with rapidly rotating cores, can drive relativistic outflows that result in the emission of high-energy neutrinos [174, 175].
-Detecting both messengers from a common source would provide the unique opportunity to develop and fine-tune our understanding of the connection between the central engine [176], its surroundings [177], and the nature of relativistic outflows [178, 179].
-A joint search also increases the sensitivity compared to GW-only or neutrino-only searches, and can be especially interesting for sources that are difficult to detect electromagnetically [180, 181].
+Some dynamical processes with strong gravitational-wave (GW) emission, such as compact binary mergers or stellar core-collapse with rapidly rotating cores, can drive relativistic outflows that result in the emission of high-energy neutrinos [?, ?].
+Detecting both messengers from a common source would provide the unique opportunity to develop and fine-tune our understanding of the connection between the central engine [?], its surroundings [?], and the nature of relativistic outflows [?, ?].
+A joint search also increases the sensitivity compared to GW-only or neutrino-only searches, and can be especially interesting for sources that are difficult to detect electromagnetically [?, ?].

-In O1 we worked closely with the IceCube and ANTARES collaborations to perform a sensitive search for neutrinos associated with the GW150914 [182], LVT151012, and GW151226 [183].
+In O1 we worked closely with the IceCube and ANTARES collaborations to develop and perform a sensitive multimessenger analysis to search for neutrinos associated with GW candidates, and in particular with GW150914 [?], LVT151012, and GW151226 [?].
 No coincident neutrinos were found, and the results were used to constrain the neutrino flux from these sources.
-Past searches have also looked for coincidences of sub-threshold events in both the neutrino and gravitational wave detectors [184].
+Past searches have also looked for coincidences of sub-threshold events in both the neutrino and gravitational wave detectors [?].

-- Develop, enhance and perform multimessenger GW+neutrino searchs in low-latency, utilizing the baseline GW+neutrino search pipeline, and rapidly share the results with astronomy and other partners through, e.g., the LIGO/Virgo event database (GraceDB), and other brokers. - Facilitate electromagnetic follow-up of multimessenger GW+neutrino detections by providing suitable data products and maintaining information sharing with astronomy and other partners. - Write publications for O2 and (separately) O3 describing the results and methods of the multimessenger search between low-threshold GW events and high-energy neutrinos. - Write publications on results of multimessenger searches corresponding to significant GW or neutrino events for the cases in which no significant counterpart was identified, if non-detection represent a novel and/or significantly improved (×3) constraint or involve new/improved (astro)physics. - Write publication(s) describing the results of the multimessenger search corresponding to significant GW or neutrino signals for the cases in which a multimessenger signal was detected.
+- Publish analysis for O2 and (separately) O3 describing the results and methods of the multimessenger search between low-threshold GW events and high-energy neutrinos. - Develop, enhance and perform multimessenger GW+neutrino searchs in low-latency, utilizing the baseline GW+neutrino search pipeline, and rapidly share the results with astronomy and other partners through, e.g., the LIGO/Virgo event database (GraceDB), and other brokers. - Facilitate electromagnetic follow-up of multimessenger GW+neutrino detections by providing suitable data products and maintaining information sharing with astronomy and other partners. - Incorporate the Pierre Auger Observatory into the low-latency GW+neutrino coincidence analysis, along with IceCube and ANTARES. - Write publications on results of multimessenger searches corresponding to significant GW or neutrino events for the cases in which no significant counterpart was identified, if non-detection represent a novel and/or significantly improved (×3) constraint or involve new/improved (astro)physics. - Write publication(s) describing the results of the multimessenger search corresponding to significant GW or neutrino signals for the cases in which a multimessenger signal was detected.